Cultural Foundations - M.A.

 - Understand the nature of the democratic challenge for schooling in answering such foundational questions as: "What should be taught?"
 "Who should be taught?" and "Who should teach?"

-- Demonstrate an understanding of the convergence of social class, race, gender, and disability as barriers to and opportunities for educational change.
+- Demonstrate an understanding of the convergence of social class, race, gender, sexual orientation and disability as barriers to and opportunities for educational change, domestically and internationally.

 |CULT 60199||THESIS I||6|